 And the best thing I have ever made with wild garlic?
 Wild garlic butter. bright, rich, salty, garlicky butter, perfect for slathering on warm flatbreads if that is your thing, tossing just steamed green beans, and serving alongside delicious grilled steaks.

 It also keeps for a good couple of weeks in the fridge it also freezes really well (bonus points if you do it in slices so you ca defrost portions as and when you need them) so you can enjoy wild garlic long after all the plants have wilted.

-While my wild garlic pesto recipe is totally my own (look out for it in the coming weeks on my BBC Food chefs page) I don’t think you can beat the wild garlic butter recipe from fellow East Kent food writer Rosie Birkett in her book The Joyful Home Cook (ad), which is the recipe included below with pretty much only one minor change.
+While my wild garlic pesto recipe is totally my own, I don’t think you can beat the wild garlic butter recipe from fellow East Kent food writer Rosie Birkett in her book The Joyful Home Cook (ad), which is the recipe included below with pretty much only one minor change.
 However, now I have made quite a few batches I do have some specific notes on ingredients and technique that will help make this excellent recipe truly great.